kyrran/AerialRobotics_Display/README.md

 # Learning Agile Tensile Perching for Aerial Robots from Demonstrations

 > **_NOTE:_ This repo is only for draft display of experimental result.
-To read the code and installation instruction please go to the main repository at [Aerial Robotics Group](https://github.com/AerialRoboticsGroup/agile-tethered-perching).**
+To read the code and installation instruction please go to the main repository at [Aerial Robotics Group](https://github.com/AerialRoboticsGroup/agile-tethered-perching).** The webpage of this project can be accessed through [here](https://kyrran.github.io/learning_agile_tensile_drone_perching_from_demo/).